akauppi/GroundLevel-firebase-es/DEVS/Misc.md

 $ rm package-lock.json
 ```

-Of course, you can also choose to have it enabled. :)
+Of course, you can also choose to have it enabled.

-## Using CommonJS dependencies
+## Enabling CommonJS

-Vite will handle this automatically (development).
+The sample application does not need `npm` modules that would not be available as ES modules (well, except for Firebase and FirebaseUI but that's a different book).
+Therefore, CommonJS production support is turned off.

+In development, Vite handles CommonJS translation for you (i.e. it has it switched on, under the hood).

 In Rollup, you need to:

 - enable `@rollup/plugin-commonjs` in `package.json`
-- uncomment `//import commonjs from '@rollup/plugin-commonjs';` and `//commonjs()` lines in `rollup.config.prod.js`
+- uncomment lines with `commonjs` in `rollup.config.prod.js`

-Test it.
-The setup hasn't been tested with CommonJS dependencies, so it would be nice to hear, whether these instructions are sufficient.
+>Disclaimer: The setup hasn't been tested with CommonJS dependencies, so it would be nice to hear, whether these instructions are sufficient.